stativeboss/FPGA-Fabric_Design_and_Architecture/README.md

 # FPGA-Fabric_Design_and_Architecture
 This document is a report of the 5-day intensive workshop on FPGAs, organized by [VLSI System Design](https://www.vlsisystemdesign.com/).<br/>
 As a gist, a 4-bit counter and RVMyth processor are taken as the units under test.
-These are processed on various platforms (Basys3, VTR, and SOFA), and the results obtained on these platforms are compared from timing, power, and area point of view.
+These are processed on various platforms (Vivado, VTR, and SOFA), and the results obtained on these platforms are compared from timing, power, and area point of view.
 Day-to-day gist of the workshop is given below:<br/>
 - On day-1, a 4-bit counter is designed and analysed on Vivado, and theory on Virtual Input/Output (VIO) was discussed briefly .<br/>
 - On day-2, Verilog To Route (VTR) flow is explored with the 4-bit counter example and the results (timing, Power, and Area) of VTR and Vivado are compared.<br/>
 - On day-3, the processor code for RVMyth is studied and is run till bitstream on Vivado.<br/>